avenix/WDK/README.md

 ### Visual Programming

-Activity recognition chains can be developed visually in Node-RED using the nodes available in the [WDK-RED platform](https://github.com/avenix/wearable-prototyping).
+Activity recognition applications can be developed visually in Node-RED using the nodes available in the [WDK-RED platform](https://github.com/avenix/wearable-prototyping).
 The following image shows an activity recognition chain for detecting and classifying soccer goalkeeper training exercises using a wearable motion sensor attached to a glove worn by a goalkeeper:

 ![Activity Recognition Chain](doc/images/WDK-RED.png)